Historical Context of the Bible

 Yes, everything.

+Write out all the things that are bothering you.
+Don’t worry about creating a neat or orderly list – just write.
 If it comes to mind, write it down.
 Pimple on your nose?
 Write it.
 Weird spot on the shower curtain?
 Write it down.
 All the little pieces of mental clutter that you hold around the edges of your consciousness.
 Put them on paper.

 Relax, let things flow and write what you can.
 Don’t get worried or anxious about forgetting.
 You can come back and add more to the list later.
 Trust the Spirit to bring the anxieties you are needing to pray about to your mind in this moment.